XanaduAI/strawberryfields/.github/CONTRIBUTING.md

 * **Contribute to our documentation, or to Strawberry Fields directly** - we are hoping for our documentation to become an online, open-source resource for all things continuous-variable.
 If you would like to add to it, or suggest improvements/changes, let us know - or even submit a pull request directly.
+All authors who have contributed to the Strawberry Fields codebase will be listed alongside the latest release.

 * **Build an application on top of Strawberry Fields** - have an idea for an application, and Strawberry Fields provides the perfect computational backbone?
 Consider making a fully separate app that builds upon Strawberry Fields as a base.
-Ask us if you have any questions, and send us a link to your application so we can highlight it in our documentation!
+Ask us if you have any questions, and send a link to your application to support@xanadu.ai so we can highlight it in our documentation!

+For some inspiration, you can also check out some preprepared [contribution challenges](.github/CHALLENGES.md).

 Appetite whetted?
 Keep reading below for all the nitty-gritty on reporting bugs, contributing to the documentation, and submitting pull requests.